Antarctic Peninsula Adventure Cruise 2023

-Join Bill’s Trips guides for a 13 day trip of a lifetime to ski, snowboard, trek or kayak the incredible Antarctic Peninsula.
+Join Bill’s Trips guides for a trip of a lifetime, to ski, snowboard, trek or kayak the incredible Antarctic Peninsula.
 Board your luxury Antarctic cruise ship in Ushuaia, South America, then set sail to explore and ski the amazing mountains and glaciers of the white continent.
 Bill’s Trips have partnered to offer you the most amazing experience on the planet.
-“I feel blessed to have guided guests on this adventure for the past 3 years, and am sooo looking forward to getting back down there in 2018!” – Bill.
+“I feel blessed to have guided guests on this adventure for 5 seasons, and am sooo looking forward to getting back down there in 2022!” – Bill.

 How fit and experienced do I have to be?